ed-henrique/shopping-app-cacc/README.md

 GOOD TO HAVE:

-- [ ] Add user feedback when the user adds items to cart
+- [x] Add user feedback when the user adds items to cart
-- [ ] Create Figma design for reference to the app's design
 - [x] Make images appear
 - [x] Change font
   - Find pretty font first

-FUTURE, MAYBE NEVER:

-- [ ] Refactor

 ## How to Run